 James Rogers (b.1993, Wolverhampton, West Midlands, UK) studied Fine Art at Camberwell College of Arts.

-Rogers’ work explores figuration in the realm of the post digital, locating himself between his mostly self built technologies and the artist’s hand to explore the ecosystem that exists between us and the emerging digital/ physical landscape.
+Rogers’ work explores figuration in the realm of the post digital, the moment of transformation that happens amongst his self built technnologies and hand working amongst them, examining the emerging digital/ physical landscape.

 A self built printing machine has been hacked to extrude entire blocks of clay into coils, melting and constructing wax for casting in bronze, or when fitted with a drawing utensil - allow Rogers to connect his sculptural investigations to his works on paper as the mechanical pathways become depicted in lines.